• Skip to primary navigation

 “Beet is of exceptional nutritional value – low in fat, full of vitamins, minerals, iron, and packed with powerful antioxidants – a health-food titan“.

-They are also an excellent source of folic acid and a very good source of fiber, manganese and potassium.
-Although I don’t use the beet greens in this recipe, they are also very nutritious and can be cooked up and enjoyed in the same way as spinach.
+They are also an excellent source of folic acid and a very good source of fiber, manganese, and potassium.
+Although I don’t use the beet greens in this recipe, they are also very nutritious and can be cooked up and enjoyed like spinach.

 How to cook Beets in Instant Pot?